Acetic acid: Reactions with inorganic compounds

 Because aluminium forms a passivating acid-resistant film of aluminium oxide, aluminium tanks are used to transport acetic acid.
 Containers lined with glass, stainless steel or polyethylene are also used for this purpose.
-Metal acetates can also be prepared from acetic acid and an appropriate base, as in the popular "baking soda + vinegar" reaction giving off sodium acetate:
+Metal acetates can also be prepared from acetic acid and an appropriate base, as in the popular "baking soda + vinegar" reaction, which gives off CO_{2} gas producing fizzes and creates sodium acetate in solution: